Anaminus/roblox-library/modules/Maid/README.md

 ```

 Finish completes the tasks of the given names.
 Names with no assigned
 task are ignored.
-Returns an error for each task that yields or errors, or
+Returns a [TaskError][TaskError] for each task that yields
-nil if all tasks finished successfully.
+or errors, or nil if all tasks finished successfully.

 ## Maid.FinishAll
 [Maid.FinishAll]: #user-content-maidfinishall